 In 2007, the Miami-Dade County Board of County Commissioners adopted Ordinance No. 07-05, which created a voluntary Workforce Housing Development Program in order to encourage development of land available for residential use targeted towards the workforce income group.
 The program allows real estate developers to obtain density and intensity development bonuses by providing either workforce housing units (WHUs) or a monetary contribution to the Miami-Dade County Affordable Housing Trust Fund.
-In 2016, the Miami-Dade County Board of County Commissioners adopted Ordinance No. 16-138, which created a mandatory Workforce Housing Development Program and amended certain provisions of the County’s existing voluntary Workforce Housing Development Program.
+In 2016, the Miami-Dade County Board of County Commissioners adopted Ordinance No. 16-138, which updated the Workforce Housing Development Program by amending certain provisions of the County’s existing voluntary program by enhancing the bonuses and incentives available under the program.

 - density and intensity development bonuses;